 Begin to weave your personal story into your sales pitch.
 Make your story about your prospect and the hardships they’re going through that you can help them with.
 It should be relevant to the discussion you’re having.
 Try to listen more than you speak.
 Make use of a pre-contact plan that will pique your prospect’s interest before you contact them.
 Create a marketing pitch that reflects your individuality and distinguishes you from the competition while supporting your sales objectives.
 Send it to the prospects before you call them.

 It can help you cut down on non-sales activity.
 This frees up time for your salespeople to focus on sales and repeat business.
 There are numerous sales automation tools that simplify your tasks.
-And SalesBlink is one of them that takes you from prospecting to outreach to closing lightning fast.
+And SalesBlink is one of them that takes you from outreach to closing lightning fast.

 Here’s how to optimize your sales cycle: